Bha-wna/QContest/README.md

 # QContest
 **QContest** is a platform where we can arrange contest and  users can participate in it.

-Implemented services like ContestService and UserService by adding functionalities like :
+Implemented micro-services like ContestService and UserService by adding functionalities like :

 * createUser